wbruno47/FlickrViewer/README.md

 Man View
 -------------
-The main view of this app is to view photos from Flickr.
-The set of photo you see will be the set returned for searching for te key work 'Android'.
+The main view of this app is to display photos from Flickr.
+The set of photo you see will be the set returned for searching for the key work 'Android'.

 Photo Detail
 -------------